-Controlling IP releases not always depends on your efforts.
-Sometimes it just boils down to the ISP and the modem/router you are using.
-Here are a couple of tips, which may help you choose the right ISP and modem or router.
+Controlling IP releases does not always depend on your efforts.
+Sometimes it just boils down to the ISP and the modem/router you use.
+Here are some tips that may help you choose the right ISP and modem or router.

 Ultimately, you need an ADSL connection, which gives you a new IP address, whenever you restart the connection.
 This is something that depends entirely on your ISP.
 Therefore if you want to use this method, be prepared to test the frequency of IP change with multiple companies to find the most suitable one.

-This may work with cable connection as well
+This may work with cable connections as well.

 When choosing a modem/router, we recommend one that supports some or all of the following features:

-Has a feature of releasing and renewing IP addresses by a click of a button
+Has a feature of releasing and renewing IP addresses with a click of a button.

-Issue commands to release and renew IP through Telnet connection or command prompt
+Issue commands to release and renew IP through a Telnet connection or command prompt.

-Use scripts that issues commands to renew your IP.
+Use scripts that issue commands to renew your IP.
 Search for Batch [.bat] files and Telnet Scripting Tool.

 Change your MAC address every time you need a new IP address.
-A great freeware tool for this is TMAC, which is available
+A great freeware tool for this is TMAC.

 Automatically set up the router to get a new IP every X minutes/hours/days.
-You will need to look in router or modem Settings (under LAN/WAN) and find a setting that says: DHCP server lease time or something along those lines.
-Set the lease time to whatever option you prefer Please note that times are sometimes pre-determined and not all routers support this.
+You will need to look in a router or modem Settings (under LAN/WAN) and find a setting that says: DHCP server lease time or something along those lines.
+Set the lease time to whatever option you prefer.
+Please note that times are sometimes pre-determined, and not all routers support this.

 The first thing you should do is to get an Android phone with a fast mobile internet connection.
 Thereafter, you connect it to a PC using tethering or a back-connect proxy installed on your Android phone.
 Unlike in the case of an ADSL connection, you will get a new IP address every time you restart your mobile connection.
-It is not guaranteed to work with all mobile internet providers across the world but usually, it is the case according to both our own testing and Multilogin user reports.
+It is not guaranteed to work with all mobile internet providers worldwide, but usually, it is the case according to our testing and Multilogin user reports.
 On most Android phones restarting the connection should be enough to get a new IP.
-If it didn’t work, try turning Airplane mode off and then back on.
+If it doesn’t work, try turning the Airplane mode off and back on.

 There are two ways you can access this connection remotely.
 First, same as with ADSL connection, you need to install Multilogin and the mobile connection on a separate PC and then access it through TeamViewer.
-Second, you can turn your mobile connection into a back-connect proxy, which you can use to remotely access the residential IP addresses of your mobile phone.
-The main benefit of this method is that it completely eliminates a computer in the middle.
-In this section, we will show you how to set up everything in the right way.
+Second, you can turn your mobile connection into a back-connect proxy, which you can use to access the residential IP addresses of your mobile phone remotely.
+The main benefit of this method is that it eliminates a computer in the middle.
+In this section, we will show you how to set up everything correctly.

-However, first, we need to discuss how to control the IP releases remotely.
+However, first, we need to discuss how to control IP releases remotely.